 Course Course Title Credits

-ED600 Issues and Philosophies in Culturally Diverse Schools 3

 ED601 Introduction to Research Methods 3

-ED602, or Qualitative Inquiry in Education, or 3, or
+ED602 Qualitative Inquiry in Education, or 3

 ED603 Quantitative Analysis 3

-Graduate level course from any college with the approval of program faculty is an option for electives.
+Graduate level course from any college with the approval of program chair is an option for electives.
+However, students who wish to complete a graduate special project (3 credits) need one more elective course.